Charlie Robertson (racing driver): Endurance career

 In 2015, Robertson joined Team LNT to compete in the LMP3 class of the European Le Mans Series alongside Chris Hoy.
 Robertson won on his series debut at Silverstone, and then took wins at the Red Bull Ring and Le Castellet to take the LMP3 title with a race to spare.

 After testing LMP2 machinery at the end of 2015, Robertson stayed in the LMP3 class for 2016, competing in both the Asian Le Mans Sprint Cup and the Asian Le Mans Series for PRT Racing.
 Winning one race and finishing runner-up in the standings in the former, Robertson only managed a best result of fourth in the latter and finished 11th in points.

-In early 2018 it was announced that Robertson would join CEFC TRSM Racing to make his debut in LMP1 machinery in the FIA World Endurance Championship's "super season".
+In early 2018, it was announced that Robertson would join CEFC TRSM Racing to make his debut in LMP1 machinery in the FIA World Endurance Championship's "super season".
 After both Ginettas were withdrawn from the season-opener at Spa due to late payments from the team, Robertson raced at the 24 Hours of Le Mans and scored the team's sole point of the season despite being the last classified finisher.
 With Manor pulling out from Ginetta's LMP1 programme shortly after, Robertson's season effectively came to an end with as disagreements between Ginetta and the ACO meant none of the cars competed in the remaining six races.

 Robertson returned to the FIA World Endurance Championship the following year, remaining in LMP1 but joining Team LNT alongside Ben Hanley and Egor Orudzhev.
-In the opening race of the season, Robertson finished fourth but was classified third points-wise as Rebellion's #3 car was entered on a race-by-race basis and thus wasn't eligible for championship points.
+In the opening race of the season, Robertson finished fourth but was classified third points-wise as Rebellion's No. 3 car was entered on a race-by-race basis and thus wasn't eligible for championship points.
 Robertson finished fifth and took the fastest lap in Shanghai, but after the 8 Hours of Bahrain, both Team LNT's cars withdrew from the 2020 Lone Star Le Mans and subsequently pulled out from the rest of the season.